 We are a reliable partner for our clients and aim to deliver our services without jeopardizing stakeholder interests.
 We offer services under terms that do not compromise our independent professional judgment and aim to create optimal value for clients.
 We are transparent with clients about conflicts of interest that could emerge during the execution of our services.

-Our people are the key to our success and we respect their human and labor rights so that they may work in a safe, healthy, professional, and supportive environment.
+Our people are key to our success and we respect human and labor rights so that our people may work in a safe, healthy, professional and supportive environment.
 We encourage engagement and support personal development through comprehensive policies and initiatives.

-Every Arcadis employee has equal opportunity for personal recognition, advancement, career development, and compensation, regardless of background or beliefs.
+Every Arcadis employee has an equal opportunity for personal recognition, advancement, career development and compensation, regardless of background or beliefs.
 The same policy applies to recruitment.
 No form of discrimination or harassment is tolerated.

 We require all our people to sign off on and comply with the AGBP.
-In addition, every two years Arcadis employees complete online compliance training aimed at increasing awareness of our AGBP and values.
-This training specifically addresses issues like corruption, bribery, and other risks to which our employees may be exposed.
-In 2017, 97% of all employees passed the AGBP training and test (2016: 94%).
-The next round of compliance training for all our employees will be organized in 2018.
+In addition, every other year Arcadis employees complete online training aimed at increasing awareness of our AGBP and values.
+This training specifically addresses issues like corruption, collusion, bribery and other risks to which our employees may be exposed.
+It was most recently rolled out in October 2018.
+In 2019, a total of 97% of all employees passed the AGBP training or the Anti-Corruption Training Module.
+The next round of integrity training for all our employees will be organized in 2020.

-Arcadis monitors compliance with the AGBP in all regions on a quarterly basis.
-Regional management certifies compliance through an annual Document of Representation.
+Arcadis monitors compliance with the AGBP in all operating companies on a quarterly basis.
+Management of operating companies certifies compliance through an annual Document of Representation.
 Arcadis will not hold employees accountable for any loss of business resulting from compliance with the AGBP.

-Arcadis has a whistle-blower procedure which includes an anonymous global Integrity Phone Line.
-This tool is available 24 hours/7 days a week to our employees.
-Reports of suspected misconduct can be made in native languages.
+Arcadis has a reporting procedure which includes an anonymous global Integrity Phone Line managed by a third party for the event people are uncomfortable reporting in the line or to Compliance.
+Reporting tools are available to our employees 24 hours/7 days a week.
+Reports of potential or suspected misconduct can be made in native languages.

-In 2017, a number of 76 alleged breaches or near misses of the Arcadis General Business Principles was reported to the Arcadis Corporate Compliance Committee, all of which were investigated or advised upon (2016: 99).
-24 referrals from before 2017 were also still under investigation during the year.
-Inappropriate behavior (employmentrelated) was the category with the most referrals.
+24 referrals from before 2019 were also still under investigation during the year.
+Inappropriate behavior (employment-related) was the category with most reported issues.
 Violation of the AGBP may lead to sanctions, up to and including discharge.
-Company-wide, we had five dismissals on grounds related to breaches of the General Business Principles.
+Company-wide we had seven dismissals on grounds related to breaches of the General Business Principles.

 We own the responsibility to sustain our world and society in a balanced way, with the health, safety and well-being of people and stakeholders central to all we do.Health & Safety